matthieu-farcot/TR-Scam/README.md

 ---
-title: TR-XX - False billing and related scams management
+title: TR-XX - How to react to fraudulent acts of third party invoicing or requesting funds without showing any purchase order
 description: TR-XX - How to react to fraudulent acts of third party invoicing or requesting funds without showing any purchase order
 ---